Duane Jones

-Duane L. Jones (April 11, 1937 – July 22, 1988) was an American actor and theatre director, best known for his lead role as Ben in the 1968 horror film Night of the Living Dead.
+Duane Lionel Jones (April 11, 1937 – July 22, 1988) was an American actor.
+He was best known for his lead role as Ben in the 1968 horror film Night of the Living Dead.
 He was later director of the Maguire Theater at the State University of New York at Old Westbury, and the artistic director of the Richard Allen Center for Culture and Art in Manhattan.

 Early life and education

 Jones was born in New York City to Mildred Jones (née Gordon).
 He had a sister, Marva (later Marva Brooks), and a brother, Henry.
 He graduated from the University of Pittsburgh with a B.A. and studied at the Sorbonne in Paris, before training as an actor in New York City.
 He later completed an M.A. in Communications at New York University in between shooting Night of the Living Dead.

-Early career

 Prior to becoming an actor, Jones was a Phelps-Stokes exchange scholar in Niger and taught literature at Long Island University.
 He created English-language training programs for the Peace Corps and helped design Harlem Preparatory School, where he headed the English department.